Check out our trailer by hitting the play button below.

 Mark Riccadonna is a professional comedian who is somewhat of a specialist in reading audiences and making them feel comfortable.
 He has toured globally playing theatres and clubs as well as with the USO and Armed Forces Entertainment (which landed him his Travel Column "Dad Trippin" in Today's Man Magazine).
 Over ten years of touring Mark found time to thrive as an on-air host for talk radio out of Atlantic City, performed in an Off-Broadway hit "Happy in the Poor House", did three films in three years; "The Devils Tree", "The Days of Power" and "Game Night".
 Mark worked as a voice-over actor and directed the play "The Boom" for the NYC Dream Up Festival, Directed "Saint it Ait So" for Theatre 68, Now Directed a pilot he co-wrote called "Radio Gods" with Paul Provenza, John Fugelsang, Rich Vos and Rick Overton and "Through Open Doors".
 Because of his attitude, he is considered fun, lovable, and easy to work with, landed him shows on FOX, MTV, SPEED network, SPIKE TV, The CW, NBC and The Food Network and a contributing writer for Saturday Night Lives "Weekend Update".
 Mark is a gifted storyteller, with a charisma that makes you feel like you've known him forever, unique delivery, signature voice, and likability; you will see why he is a favorite at clubs and theatres everywhere.

-Raven Petretti-Stamper‘s full length plays include 2020: A Fantasy and ‘Till There Was You.
+Raven Petretti-Stamper‘s full length plays include 2020: A Fantasy and It's Still You.
 Her one-act plays have been presented through various festivals across the country.
 Her short plays have been published by Smith & Krauss and the Little Red Theatre Company.
 Her short story, Kindness, advanced to the quarterfinals in Screencraft's Cinematic Short Story Contest and her screenplay for Through Open Doors advanced to the quarterfinals in the New York International Screenplay Awards.
 An avid student, she has studied at the School of Early Departures (NYU’s Tisch School of the Arts and American Academy of Dramatic Arts as an Acting Major) and obtained her MFA from the School of Life where she is now studying for her doctorate.
 She resides with a hubby who occasionally gets tired of reading her drafts and her rambunctious cats who inspire characters in said drafts.
 She was selected for the Kennedy Center Playwriting Intensive in 2021, Yale Writers’ Workshop in 2022 and is a proud member of the Dramatists Guild.

 New York International Screenplay Awards